roshub/vapor_master/README.md

 # Configuring

-Vapor can be configure in three was with highest precedence in order:
+Vapor can be configured in four ways with highest precedence in order:

 1. Command line flags
-2. Environment variables
-3. Configuration file
+2. Configuration file
+3. Environment variables
+4. Defaults

 ## Command Line Flags